MOST REVEREND FRANK J. CAGGIANO,

 Mike is retired after a 48 year career on Wall Street.
 He joined the Advisory Board of the New Covenant Center in Stamford in 2006 and was instrumental in the relocation of this very important Catholic Charities feeding program.
 He led the effort to move NCC from a very challenging 2000 square foot facility to its state of the art 8,000 square foot location.
 He and his wife of 55 years, Diane, have 2 children and 4 grandchildren.

-Margarita has had a lengthy career as a senior executive with skills in finance, strategy, and business restructuring.
-Among many other current roles, she is a Director of the IFC, a World Bank Group Company partner in Colombia, the founder of the Women’s Dignity Alliance, and a member of the Fairfield University Dolan School of Business Advisory Council.
+Margarita is a Senior Consultant in business transformation and restructuring with skills in finance, strategy, and risk management.
+After years in financial services, she currently serves as Director of the IFC’s strategic partner in Colombia – a World Bank Group Co., is the founder of Women Dignity Alliance, and a member of the Fairfield University Dolan School of Business Advisory Council.

 Tony is an independent consultant on the Boards of several publically traded companies.
 He also spent 35 years as a senior executive in various multi-national firms.
 He and his wife, Sue, are very active parishioners at St. Mary Parish in Ridgefield and he has been involved in several Diocesan initiatives.